Your Account:

 Sales and Operations Planning (S7OP) is a senior management decision-making process that ensures that the tactical plans in all business functions are aligned and support the business plan.
 S&OP is the vital process to balance customer demand with supply capacity S&OP aims to better match supply and demand by managing supply using capacity, inventory, and outsourcing backlogs by managing demand using short-term price discounts and trade promotions.
 This course particularly focuses on three main concepts: demand planning, supply planning, and sales and operations planning.
 Topics include, but are not limited to, Demand Forecasting, Demand Shaping, Capacity Planning, Inventory Management, Material and Production Planning, Outsourcing, Aggregate Production Planning, Supply Chain Integration and Coordination, Consensus Forecast (Tactical S&OP), Collaboration (Sales/Operations/Finance/Business Development), Management review and KPI measurement, and S&OP simulation game.

-This course is designed to provide strategic insights into modern business operations.
-It dives into Material Requirements Planning (MRP), Enterprise Resource Planning (ERP), and Supply Chain (SC) technologies, focusing on how to integrate these systems for enhanced efficiency.
-You'll explore the complexities of global supply chains and learn how technology can facilitate real-time collaboration and visibility.
-The course combines theoretical knowledge with practical case studies, equipping you to navigate the ever-evolving landscape of integrated business systems.
+This course provides strategic insights into modern business operations.
+Dives into Material Requirements Planning (MRP), Enterprise Resource Planning (ERP), and Supply Chain (SC) technologies, focusing on how to integrate these systems for enhanced efficiency.
+Provides the chance to explore the complexities of global supply chains and learn how technology can facilitate real-time collaboration and visibility.
+Combines theoretical knowledge with practical case studies, equipping students to navigate the ever-evolving landscape of integrated business systems.

 • OM 616 (2): Global Supply Chain Management